8 is Great: D-backs go homer happy in 13-8 win over Phillies

 Scott Kingery hit two of Philadelphia’s five home runs for the combined MLB record of 13 homers in one game.

 On most nights, five would be enough to win a game.
-But not this one in steamy Philly, where the Diamondbacks turned it into extended batting practice.
+But not this one in steamy Philly, where the Diamondbacks turned their at-bats into extended batting practice.
 Jarrod Dyson, Ketel Marte and David Peralta hit the dinger, tater and long ball all in a row off Jerad Eickhoff in the first inning to get the record romp rolling .

+“With the way we’ve been swinging the bats, you never know,” Dyson said.
+“We’re just trying to keep that going.”

+The Diamondbacks kept it going, going, gone.
 Eduardo Escobar became the first Diamondback to homer from different sides of the plate in consecutive innings.
 Ildemaro Vargas also homered twice, Alex Avila went deep and the Diamondbacks made the Citizens Bank Park outfield seats the place to be for a souvenir.

 Well, at least for the fans who wanted one — an angry Phillie fanatic hurled one homer back on the field.

 Eickhoff (3-4) allowed two more two-run homers before he was chased in the fourth inning and the Diamondbacks up 7-3.
-The Diamondbacks hit two more homers in the fifth to set a club record with seven in one game.
+The Diamondbacks hit two more homers for a team-record seven in a game and added another to set the new mark at eight.

 Eickhoff allowed five hits in three-plus inning — all the hits homers, and Arizona won its fifth straight game.